 The cohort equips Christians who love God, love the Bible, and love the church with the tools and theological knowledge they need to be effective advocates for LGBTQ inclusion in the non-affirming church.
-The program is designed for those who are interested in engaging non-affirming Christians in their community by serving as a local Reformation Project ambassador.
+The program is designed for those who are interested in engaging non-affirming Christians in their community by serving as a local ambassador of The Reformation Project.

 As a Bible-based, Christian organization, we are committed to LGBTQ inclusion in the church because, first and foremost, we are committed to the church.
-That’s why we’re looking for applicants who are firmly aligned with our values and whose passion for their Christian faith is the driving force in their lives.
+That’s why we’re looking for applicants who are passionately aligned with our Statement of Faith and values and whose Christian faith is the driving force in their lives.
 We particularly encourage straight Christians to apply, as they are often uniquely positioned to reach non-affirming believers.

-The cohort will be all-virtual, and participants will need to be available for four daylong online gatherings throughout that period: March 27, April 24, May 22, and June 26 (all Saturdays).
-Applications are due on January 5, 2021.
-Selection decisions will be made by the end of January.
+The cohort will be all-virtual.
+Participants will need to be available for four daylong online gatherings throughout that period: March 26, April 23, May 21, and June 25 (all Saturdays).
+Applications are due on January 15, 2022.
+Selection decisions will be made by February 18, 2022.

 Frequently Asked Questions

 There is a one-time, non-refundable fee of $225 for participants.
 This fee covers the cost of participation in the cohort as well as one license for our new video curriculum, The Biblical Case for LGBTQ Inclusion.